scriptrdotio/howto/ui/create_dashboard.md

 ### Create an API script to read the temperature from a document

-In [workspace](https://www.scriptr.io/workspace), click on "New Script" to create a new script and paste the below code in it
+In the [workspace](https://www.scriptr.io/workspace), click on "New Script" to create a new script and paste the below code in it, then save it
 ```
 var document = require("document");
 var resp = document.get("current_readings"); // we assume we created "current_readings"